-Additionally, our strong in-house loan monitoring and collections teams keeping NPAs in check.
+Additionally, our in-house loan monitoring and collections teams help us keeping NPAs in check.
 Customers can track loan repayment based on outstanding tenure of loans, number of instalments due and defaults, if any.
 We also monitor compliance with terms and conditions of the relevant credit facilities.
 We have established a collection team to ensure a consistent and stringent collection process.
 We also closely monitor our collection team in order to ensure regulatory compliant loan repayments as well as to provide quality customer service.
 Our collection personnel are trained to assist our customers in understanding applicable repayment options and payment modes and ensure appropriate arrangements are made for the repayment of the loan.
 We use various collection strategies for delinquent loans, including settlements and restructured payment plans.
-We may also outsource collection activities to third parties.
-We may engage debt collection companies or dispose of loan portfolios that we are unable to collect to such debt collection companies.